 For my Hamilton’s WW1 research, I’ve read many Hamilton Spectators from the war years online at Trove.
-With all the doom and gloom that the war brought to the newspapers of the time, articles like the following make me smile and remind me why I enjoy reading old newspapers.
+With all the doom and gloom the war brought to the newspapers of the time, articles like the following make me smile and remind me why I enjoy reading old newspapers.

 The title of the Fancy Dress Ball was “The Girls Who Stayed Home” as advertised in the Hamilton Spectator of 22 November 1915.
 All proceeds were for the Local Wounded Soldiers Fund.